 We understand that you want to be sure Mohs surgery is the right decision.
-Our consultants only recommend Mohs where they believe this is the best treatment, you might also want to look at the pros and cons.
+Whilst our consultants only recommend Mohs where they believe this is the best treatment, you might want to look at the pros and cons.

 The Skin Cancer Foundation calls the technique the gold standard and states “Mohs surgery has the lowest recurrence rates, highest cure rates and best cosmetic results of any skin cancer treatment.”